No Fees

 Your insurance company may not be telling you everything.
 Know what you’re entitled to with a free consultation.
 Rest assured that we will never charge any fees unless we win.

-It’s fulfilling when you find a career that allows you to care for your family and keep your life running smoothly.
-If you’re injured on the job and can’t work, it can derail everything.
-Fortunately, Washington requires that employers pay your expenses when you’re hurt in the workplace.
-They must have mandatory Workers’ Compensation insurance to pay for your medical bills, medications, lost income, and other costs.
-The system is beneficial for injured employees as it pays injury-related expenses without proving fault.
+Your employer must have mandatory workers’ compensation insurance to pay for your medical bills, medications, lost income, and other costs.
+The system benefits injured employees as it pays injury-related expenses without proving fault.
 To gain access to comp benefits you must follow the rules and time-sensitive guidelines.
 Failure to comply could jeopardize your benefits or force you to return to work before you’re fully healed.
-At Boohoff Law, our Seattle workers’ compensation attorneys have handled all aspects of Washington Workers’ Compensation claims.

 Contact us today – call (877) 999-9999 or email us.
 We’re available 24/7!